- 2.3.1 MySQL Installation Layout on Microsoft Windows

 For instructions on building MySQL from source on Windows, see Section 2.11.7, “Installing MySQL from Source on Windows”.

 If you need tables with a size larger than 4GB, install MySQL on an NTFS or newer file system.
 Do not forget to use

 AVG_ROW_LENGTHwhen you create tables.
 See Section 13.1.17, “CREATE TABLE Syntax”.

 MySQL and Virus Checking Software

-Using virus scanning software such as Norton/Symantec Anti-Virus on directories containing MySQL data and temporary tables can cause issues, both in terms of the performance of MySQL and the virus-scanning software mis-identifying the contents of the files as containing spam.
-This is because of the fingerprinting mechanism used by the virus scanning software, and the way in which MySQL rapidly updates different files, which may be identified as a potential security risk.
+Virus-scanning software such as Norton/Symantec Anti-Virus on directories containing MySQL data and temporary tables can cause issues, both in terms of the performance of MySQL and the virus-scanning software misidentifying the contents of the files as containing spam.
+This is due to the fingerprinting mechanism used by the virus-scanning software, and the way in which MySQL rapidly updates different files, which may be identified as a potential security risk.